Karoo National Park: Wildlife

-The Karoo National Park is a sanctuary for herds of springbok, gemsbok (or Oryx), Cape mountain zebra, red hartebeest, black rhinoceros, eland, kudu, klipspringer, bat-eared foxes, black-backed jackal, ostriches, and, since fairly recently, lions.
+The Karoo National Park is a sanctuary for herds of springbok, gemsbok (or Oryx), black wildebeest, Cape mountain zebra, red hartebeest, black rhinoceros, eland, kudu, klipspringer, bat-eared foxes, black-backed jackal, ostriches, and, since fairly recently, lions.
 It also has the greatest number of tortoise species of any park in the world - five in total.
 The endangered riverine rabbit has been successfully resettled here.
-A large number of Verreaux's eagles have nests on the cliffs of the Escarpment.
+A large number of Verreaux's eagles have nests on the cliffs of the escarpment.
 Martial eagles, booted eagles and the shy Cape eagle-owl are other raptors that can be seen in the Park.
 A wide variety of smaller birds occur in abundance, making the Park a birder’s paradise.
 The park has also been populated with Rau Quagga which are Plains or Burchell's zebras that have been back-bred to resemble the quaggas that roamed the karoo in great profusion until the middle of the 1800s, when they were hunted to extinction.
 The last quagga died in Amsterdam Zoo on 12 August 1883.
 In September 2020, seven lions who’d escaped from the Karoo National Park, were killed by rangers.